Azure/azure-sdk-for-python/sdk/keyvault/azure-keyvault-certificates/migration_guide.md

 ### Delete a certificate

 In `azure-keyvault` you could delete all versions of a certificate with the `delete_certificate` method.
-This returned information about the deleted certificate (as a `DeletedCertificateBundle`), but you you could not poll the deletion operation to know when it completed.
+This returned information about the deleted certificate (as a `DeletedCertificateBundle`), but you could not poll the deletion operation to know when it completed.
 This would be valuable information if you intended to permanently delete the deleted certificate with `purge_deleted_certificate`.

 ```python
 deleted_certificate = client.delete_certificate(